aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

         }
     }

-After creating a feature provider, we should register it in our module's [PreInitialize](/Pages/Documents/Module-System#preinitialize) method as shown below:
+After creating a feature provider, we must register it in our module's [PreInitialize](/Pages/Documents/Module-System#preinitialize) method as shown below: